Instructor Requirements and Resources

 Use only with prior permission

-Students are allowed to use advanced automated generative AI tools on learning activities in this course if instructor permission is obtained in advance.
-Unless given permission to use generative AI tools, each student is expected to complete each assignment without substantive assistance from others, including automated tools.
+Students are allowed to use advanced automated generative AI tools in learning activities in this course if instructor permission is obtained in advance.
+Unless permitted to use generative AI tools, each student is expected to complete each assignment without substantive assistance from others, including automated tools.
 The student is expected to:

 • Use AI tools to support learning, and not simply to generate assignments, discussion board posts, essays, presentations, etc.